loganmhb/bckly.com/_posts/2016-07-20-writing-a-shell-in-python.markdown

 # system calls

 Now comes the fun part.
-Once the shell has the name of the program it needs to invoke and the list of args (say, `['grep', '-r', 'cats', 'src/']` -- the name of the program is conventionally the first argument as well) it can use the `execve()` system call to start that program (or one of the other variants of exec*() -- there are more than I realized!).
-But there's a problem: `execve()` transforms the calling process (the shell) into the new process.
+Once the shell has the name of the program it needs to invoke and the list of args (say, `['grep', '-r', 'cats', 'src/']` -- the name of the program is conventionally the first argument as well) it can use the `execv()` system call to start that program (or one of the other variants of exec*() -- there are more than I realized!).
+But there's a problem: `execv()` transforms the calling process (the shell) into the new process.
 I'd only ever be able to run one command in a session, because the shell would have to sacrifice itself in order to run the first command!
 Not a very useful shell.

 To get around this, the shell can first use the `fork()` system call. `fork()` fascinates me -- it creates an _exact_ copy of the calling process, including memory layout and point of execution.
 The only difference between the parent process and the child process is that in the parent process, `fork()` returns the child's PID, while in the child process `fork()` returns 0.
 You can use this to take different actions in the parent and child like so: